thebarty/meteor-denormalized-views/README.md

 # Denormalized Views for Meteor
 *thebarty:denormalized-views*

 A toolkit that helps you to create "read-only" denormalized mongo-"views" (collections), which are especially useful for search-able tables, [reporting databases](http://martinfowler.com/bliki/ReportingDatabase.html) or other read-heavy scenarios (*see "[Example Use-Case](#example-use-case)" for a quick overview*).
-It's concept also matches with [CQRS](http://martinfowler.com/bliki/CQRS.html).
+It's concept also matches with [CQRS's](http://martinfowler.com/bliki/CQRS.html) ["materialized views"](https://msdn.microsoft.com/en-us/library/dn589782.aspx) concept.

 The resulting "view"-collection can then be used with tools like ``aldeed:tabular``, or ``easy:search`` to display and search related data.